-Cohabitation is the term used to describe unmarried couples who are in a relationship and live together.
+The meaning of cohabitation - a term used to describe unmarried couples who are in a relationship and live together.
 It applies to opposite-sex and same-sex couples, alike.
 If you and your partner share a home, and are not married or in a civil partnership, you are a cohabiting couple.

-Despite being incredibly common, there is no cohabitation definition in UK law and the term can refer to any number of cohabitants, not specifically a couple in a relationship.
+Define cohabitation - despite being incredibly common, there is no cohabitation definition in UK law and the term can refer to any number of cohabitants, not specifically a couple in a relationship.
 So, it is perhaps unsurprising that partners who choose not to get married have fewer legal rights than those who marry.

 As a result of this ongoing shift, cohabitating couples have become the fastest-growing household type in the UK.

-Why is cohabitation on the rise?
+Why is cohabitation increasing?

 The changing attitudes to marriage have been one the most prominent social changes in living history.
 As some religious and economic motives for marriage have significantly evolved, so too have societal expectations and beliefs.
 The result is a redefinition of modern family life and a greater appreciation of its many forms.